Beginners guide: What is broadband?

 There is an incredible range of broadband deals out there, but don't worry - Broadband Genie's job is to guide you through them and make finding the perfect deal for you a doddle.

 Availability: There is something of a postcode lottery when it comes to broadband: BT's ADSL telephone exchanges vary in quality (it is currently in the process of upgrading them all, but this will take years) and your speed will also be affected by the distance you live from your nearest exchange.
-Cable doesn't suffer the same problem with speed, but is only available to around half of the UK's homes, while fibre is being rolled out slowly too.
+Cable doesn't suffer the same problem with speed but is only available to around half of the UK's homes, fibre is much more widespread though not quite as fast as the best cable packages.
 Enter your telephone number and postcode on our price comparison page for details of what is available in your home.

 Price: This usually consists of a one-off installation fee followed by a monthly charge.
 For more details on price comparison, see our broadband comparison guide.

 Speed: One of the most common sales pitches for broadband is speed: generally speaking, as the speed goes up, so does the price.
 Speeds of ‘up to’ 16Mb (megabits per second) are fairly standard nowadays (8Mb in less populace areas) for ADSL, fibre optic enabled areas can get up to 76Mb, while services are available that can reach 100Mb or more in some areas of the UK.
 For a complete explanation of everything broadband speed related, visit our complete guide to broadband speed.

 Download caps, extras, bundles and brands: Monthly usage caps can limit your broadband usage, but only tend to affect heavy users who download a lot of films or other large files.
 Extras can include free routers and anti-virus software, while bundles can see you save money by ordering telephone and TV deals alongside broadband.
 And once you've found a good looking deal, you want to know the company providing it isn't a cowboy outfit!